Pumpapa/minimalmagic/content/SE/LanguageProcessing.md

 1. Exercise:  if I tell you `c7 45` is `movl`, can you tell me if this machine is little endian or big endian?

-{{<figure `Machinecode` `/images/SE1.machinecode.png` center 100 >}}
+{{<figure `Machinecode` `/images/SE/SE1.machinecode.png` center 100 >}}

 ## Lower & Higher Level Languages

-Assembly is called low-level because it doesn't offer any abstraction mechanisms beyond labels, opcodes and macro's.
+Assembly is called low-level because it doesn't offer any abstraction mechanisms beyond labels, opcodes and macros.

 The programming language C, regarded by some as a generic assembler, at least offers named functions, control structures and data types.